mlincks3601/Ivytech-SVAD/module 3/Group project/draft_group_project.md

         DECLARE Name AS STRING
         DECLARE hourly_rate AS FLOAT
         DECLARE hours_worked AS FLOAT
-        DECLARE gross_pay AS FLOAT
+    //Below variables will be used at the end of the program DECLARE gross_pay AS FLOAT
         DECLARE tax _deduction AS FLOAT
         DECLARE net_pay AS FLOAT
     END VARIABLES

 //------------------------------------------------------------------------------------------
     // Declare a list of 10 employees
     DECLARE Employees[10] AS ARRAY OF Employee